M-industries/Kjernersite/pages/customers.md

 ## Incertex

 <a href="https://www.incertex.com/" rel="external"><img src="/assets/logos/incertex.png" alt="Logo Incertex" title="Incertex" height="28" width="100"></a>
-With [Incertex](https://www.incertex.com), we are prototyping & developing software for asset management.
+With [Incertex](https://www.incertex.com), we are prototyping & developing software solutions for asset management.
 The people at Incertex are able to use Alan themselves to develop these.

 ## OGD

 <a href="https://www.ogd.nl/" rel="external"><img src="/assets/logos/ogd.png" alt="Logo OGD" title="OGD" height="56" width="100"></a>
-With [OGD](https://www.ogd.com), we are prototyping & developing software for their customers.
+With [OGD](https://www.ogd.com), we are prototyping & developing software solutions for their customers.
 The people at OGD are able to use Alan themselves to develop these.